The answer to that question depends on the situation.

 If it is a worker spraying or applying a pesticide, you should proceed with caution, and think carefully before recording any video or taking photographs.

 Make sure you know the law in your state with regard to recording and photographing people in public places.
 Avoid confronting workers and never harass them while they are doing their job.
-Feedback should be directed to decision makers like city council representatives, not contractors or individual staff.
+Feedback should be directed to decision-makers like city council representatives, not contractors or individual staff.

 Should I post it on social media or my website?

-If you took a picture of a notification sign, definitely share it to alert others.
+If you took a picture of a notification sign, it's definitely reasonable to share it to alert others.
 Signs are up for a limited time, and many people may not be aware of applications happening.
 This may be the only way for them to find out, and it is more than reasonable for you to share this information.
 Always feel free to document and share pesticide application signs or notices wherever appropriate.

 We want groundskeepers and landscapers to adopt organic practices.
 This is not achieved by putting them up as a target for public outrage or ridicule on social media accounts or websites.
 Seriously consider this before choosing to post any pictures or videos, and always use good judgement.